fzero/lhl-lectures/ADV-client-side-models/README.md

 ## Client-side models

 It's very common to see client-side apps written by beginners using `$.ajax()` or `fetch()` directly inside React components, but that isn't a particularly good practice.
 The best way to do that is to modularize your API access and create client-side models.
-For a practical examples with plenty of comments, take a look at [`api.js`](code/client/src/models/api.js) and [`resource.js`](code/client/src/models/resource.js) in the `/client` folder of the [example code](code).
+For practical examples with plenty of comments, take a look at [`api.js`](code/client/src/models/api.js) and [`resource.js`](code/client/src/models/resource.js) in the `/client` folder of the [example code](code).

 These modules allow you to interact with your API like this...